-By filing an application for a promoter's license, applicants would do both of the following:
+By filing an application, applicants would do both of the following:

-- O Certify his or her general suitability, character, integrity and ability to participate in, engage in, or be associated with amateur mixed martial arts contests or events.
-The burden of proof would be on the applicant to establish that he or she possesses suitability, character, and integrity, and is qualified to promote and participate in contests or events. - Accept the risk of adverse public notice, embarrassment, criticism, financial loss, or other actions with respect to an application and expressly waive any claim for damages as a result of any adverse public notice, embarrassment, criticism, financial loss, or other action.
+- o Certify his or her general suitability, character, integrity and ability to participate in, engage in, or be associated with amateur mixed martial arts contests or events.
+The burden of proof would be on the applicant to establish that he or she possesses suitability, character, and integrity, and is qualified to promote and participate in contests or events. - o Accept the risk of adverse public notice, embarrassment, criticism, financial loss, or other actions with respect to an application and expressly waive any claim for damages as a result of any adverse public notice, embarrassment, criticism, financial loss, or other action.